Adaptation into European Spanish of the Automated Working Memory Test Battery (AWMA)

 • research grant PSI2008-03481/PSIC

-Miguel A. Pérez, Universidad de Murcia
+Miguel A. Pérez, University of Murcia

 Department of Basic Psychology

-Flavia H. Santos, University of Minho, Laboratory of Human Cognition
+Flavia H. Santos, University of Minho Laboratory of Human Cognition

 Department of Basic Psychology